shiwanthaL/exbanking-service-perf-test/README.md

 # exbanking-service-perf-test
-*exbanking-service-perf-test* automated suite will maintain Exbanking service grpc functional test cases.
-This gRPC functional test automation project is a combination of JavaScript programming language and Cypress.io In addition, to enable a grpc mock  client, a customized solution with @grpc/proto-loader and @grpc/grpc-js npm lib are being used in this async test automation platform.
+*exbanking-service-perf-test* non-functional perf test suite will make sure the performance benchmark accuracy of Exbanking gRPC service endpoints.
+In addition, it will make sure that there will be no performance hits during integration and delivery in the code level.
+And during the gRPC performance test, the framework will make sure that the thresholds and checkpoint of non-functional quality gates will not get violated.

 ## Step 01 : Install K6 in Local Machine
 Windows User : Click on the link [K6 Downlaod .exe](https://dl.k6.io/msi/k6-latest-amd64.msi)